Kolmogorov-size particles in homogeneous and isotropic turbulence: Mathematical formulations and numerical method

 \subsection{Computational details}

 We consider a single-phase micro-scale Reynolds number of $Re_\lambda = u' \lambda / \nu \approx 140$ to ensure a relatively large inertial range of scales; here $u'$ is the root mean square of the velocity fluctuations and $\lambda$ is the Taylor length scale.
 The particle diameter is set to $D_p/\eta \approx 0.9$, where $\eta$ is the Kolmogorov length scale for the single-phase case.
 Two volume fractions are considered, i.e. $\Phi_V = V_s/(V_s + V_f)= 10^{-5}$ and $\Phi_V = 10^{-3}$ for a total number of particles of $N=742$ and $N=74208$, respectively.
 For each volume fraction two values of the particle density are considered, $\rho_p/\rho_f = 5$ and $\rho_p/\rho_f=100$ to consider both light and heavy particles.
 This leads to a total of four PR-DNS.
-In PP-DNS the volume fraction is not a parameter, and only two simulations have been carried out for the different density ratios.
+In PP-DNS the particles do not modulate the flow and do not interact, therefore, the volume fraction is not a parameter.
+Because of this, only two PP-DNS simulations have been carried out for the different density ratios.

 The governing equations are numerically integrated in time using the in-house solver Fujin (\url{https://groups.oist.jp/cffu/code}).
 It solves the Navier--Stokes equations using an incremental pressure-correction scheme.
 The governing equations are written in primitive variables on a staggered grid, and second-order finite differences are used in all the directions.
 The Adams-Bashforth time scheme is used for advancing the momentum equation in time.
 The Poisson equation for the pressure enforcing the incompressibility constraint is solved using a fast and efficient approach based on the Fast Fourier Transform.